sara-sabr/ITStrategy/presentations/en/2019-11-05-Working-in-the-open.md

 --

-Early feedback loop
+### It makes your work discoverable

 Note:

-- Shift left, don't wait months to fix something that can be fixed now
+- It's hard to look for something you don't know exists
-- Peer review is very valuable
+- It creates opportunities to create a community

 --

-Economies of scale
+### Economies of scale

 Note:

 - I don't know everything
 - MANY problems are already solved
-- Many solutions can be useful to problems/people you don't yet think of
+- Many solutions can be useful to problems/people you haven't thought of

 --